 - Timed.
 Grants are made for between one and three years, and are not normally renewable without leaving a ‘fallow’ year.
 Multi-year grants may be conditional upon satisfactory annual reports.
 Applications for “seed” funding are particularly welcome.

 - With outcome.
 Preference is given to funding discrete projects with defined outcomes.
 This does not however preclude revenue funding where such funding will similarly allow defined outcomes to be achieved.

 The decisions taken by the Livery Committee reflect as faithfully as possible the views of the Membership whose ever increasing generosity they are charged with administering.
 It may be seen as a strong statement of intent, therefore, that in recent years they have chosen to nominate charities who are all closely concerned with delivering some sort of education, at a time when various other limbs of the Company are beginning to incline more strongly in that direction.

-During the 2016/17 Mastership year, the Livery Committee are delighted to be supporting the following charities:
+During 2017/18, the Mastership year of Mr Peter Magill, the Livery Committee are delighted to be supporting the following charities:

 Resurgo’s year-long ‘Spear’ programme equips and supports 16-24 year olds from disadvantaged backgrounds who are not in education, employment or training to find sustained employment.
 Operating in London, the programme not only equips young people with the hard skills they need to find a job, but also tackles the attitudinal and behavioural issues which employers find are the major barriers to long-term success in their young recruits.